Tonight Zillow launched their “Mortgage Marketplace”.

 Not so with Zillow’s Mortgage Marketplace.

 Zillow’s system does not take your name, phone number, email or Social Security Number.
 Lenders get your request and respond with a detailed loan quote based on information you provide.
 You then log into Zillow and review the loan quote — which includes rate, APR, terms and cost.
 Then YOU decide if you want to contact the lender.
+For home equity loans, you can read this article.

 My first thought was how does a lender make a reasonable quote without a credit score?
 Simply enough, the potential borrower estimates a FICO score.
 I they don’t know, Zillow provides a credit score estimating tool.